Nozomi-Takemura/24-hour-McKinsey-Analytics-Online-Hackathon-Healthcare-Analytic/README.md

 The main flow is the data cleaning and model fit.
 Regarding the data cleaning, the missng data are dealt with two ways, complete case analysis and Kth nearest imputation analysis.
 The majority of the code for this part is based on the book "practical-machine-learning-with-python" and its author's github "https://github.com/dipanjanS/practical-machine-learning-with-python.git".

+After such data cleaning, the logistic model and neural network are explored.